ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/containerd.md

 }
 ```

-Stop the container.
+Stop the container:
 ```console
 ctr t kill test
 ```
-Check that the container was stopped.
+Check that the container was stopped:
 ```console
 ctr t ls
 ```